clarklab/chowdown/_recipes/broccoli-cheese-soup.md

 ---

-This recipe is inspired by Gourmand's Beer Cheese Soup, which used Shiner Bock.
+This recipe is inspired by one of my favorites, Gourmand's Beer Cheese Soup, which uses Shiner Bock.
 Feel free to use whatever you want, then go to [Gourmand's](http://lovethysandwich.com) to have the real thing.